Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 22 April 2026 04.55.34 UTC
+- WIB: Rabu, 22 April 2026 05.54.30 UTC
-- WITA: Rabu, 22 April 2026 05.55.34 UTC
+- WITA: Rabu, 22 April 2026 06.54.30 UTC
-- WIT: Rabu, 22 April 2026 06.55.34 UTC
+- WIT: Rabu, 22 April 2026 07.54.30 UTC

 Kutipan Inspiratif:
-"Don't get me wrong, there are sometimes if I go and see a really funny comedy, that I wished I had smoked a joint.
-I'll be honest with you.
-That's the truth."
+"A stranger stabs you in the front, a friend stabs you in the back, a boyfriend stabs you in the heart, but best friends only poke each other with straws."

-Kategori: funny
+Kategori: friendship